 Lynbrook is a medium-sized village located in the state of New York.
 With a population of 20,128 people and four associated neighborhoods, Lynbrook is the 85th largest community in New York.
-Much of the housing stock in Lynbrook was built prior to World War II, making it one of the older and more historic villages in the country.
+Lynbrook has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Lynbrook home prices are not only among the most expensive in New York, but Lynbrook real estate also consistently ranks among the most expensive in America.